Package 'RandomWalker'

 It is possible there are more when you read this, but you can check the rest of the documentation for the current situation.

 The visualization function is meant to be easy to use.
-No parameters needed, but you can set the .alpha if the default value of 0.7 isn't to your liking.
+No parameters needed, but you can set .alpha if the default value of 0.7 isn't to your liking.

 Value